Medical Science

 Body functions are complex and individual organs don’t function in isolation, they work within organ systems.
 You’ll explore systemic physiology, which is the study of these organ systems.
 We’ll use examples such as the cardiovascular, respiratory and renal systems to illustrate this way of looking at and understanding the human body.

 Organ systems also work in an integrated way, each affecting the others to try to maintain a physiological equilibrium.
-We will explore how the body maintains its balance, and also think about when things go wrong.
+We'll explore how the body maintains its balance, and also think about when things go wrong.

 • Introduction to Biochemistry A